MoldyMacaroniX/gd-website/src/posts/rate-standards.md

 ---
 title: "We Do Not Make The Rate Standards"
-desc: "This is the post description.
-It should only be a sentence or two long."
+desc: "Something as a community that we do not understand, is that we do not make the rate standards."
 image: https://i.ytimg.com/vi/-mCX9ogzs54/maxresdefault.jpg
 date: 2022-01-18
 tags: